ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

   (analogous to ``gdb --args <program> <args>``)

   * This mode is the default if neither the ``-p`` nor ``-o`` command-line options are used
-  * Runtime instrumentation supports instrumenting not only the target executable but also the the shared libraries loaded by the target executable.
-Consequently, this mode consumes more memory, takes longer to perform the instrumentation, and tends to have a more significant overhead on the runtime of the application.
+  * Runtime instrumentation supports instrumenting not only the target executable but also the shared libraries loaded by the target executable.
+Consequently, this mode consumes more memory, takes longer to perform the instrumentation, and tends to add more significant overhead to the runtime of the application.
   * This mode is recommended if you want to analyze not only the performance of your executable and/or libraries but also the performance of the library dependencies